joemecha/joemecha/README.md

 Hello hello!
 I'm a developer specializing in back-end engineering with Ruby on Rails.
 I have a keen interest in green tech, environmental, and other purpose-driven organizations.

-- ⚙🔧 I’m currently planning a new personal project
+- ⚙🔧 I’m currently working on a personal project that is a Rails API for keeping track of home gardens

 - ☀️🌱 I’m currently brushing up my SQL skills, and learning __Docker__ <img src="icons/docker-logo.png" width="30px" /> and __JavaScript__ <img src="icons/javascript.svg" width="30px" />